tchapi/davis/README.md

 ### Edge image

-The edge image is built from the tip of the master branch:
+The edge image is built from the tip of the main branch:

 ```
 docker pull ghcr.io/tchapi/davis:edge